 But the speed at which the market recovers from COVID-19 will depend on a number of factors, including how quickly unemployment falls and when borders are reopened.

 “This could be a gradual process, reflecting the combination of greater caution by lenders and less credit appetite by borrowers as a legacy of already elevated levels of household debt, and the shock to income.

 “A further, longer term factor will be the timing that Australia’s borders are reopened as immigration is an important driver of house prices.”

 What COVID-19 could mean for buyers

-Prospective first home owners may be able to enter the market for less than they would have a couple of months ago, while still taking advantage of the First Home Loan Deposit Scheme.
+Prospective first home owners may be able to enter the market for less than they would have a couple of months ago.
 And for existing owners in a position to buy, lower property prices might make now the right time to consider adding to their portfolio.